pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

 Updates an existing entry atomically.

-See HashMap::update
+See HashMap::update for details.

 Sourcepub fn update_or_insert<F>(&self, key: K, update: F, value: V) -> &V